-Arrears – This refers to state where money is owed or outstanding.
+Arrears – This refers to a situation where money is owed or outstanding.
 If a customer does not pay their loan on time, their account will fall into arrears.

 Continuous Payment Authority – We use this process as a way of collecting recurring payments from a customer.
-Since a loan will last up to 3 months, we will typically collect the individual’s repayments every month on the same scheduled date.
+Since our loans are repayable over monthly instalments, we will typically collect the individual’s repayments every month on the same scheduled date.
 Instead of you making this payment manually, using Continuous Payment Authority allows us to automate this process so we can collect from your account on your chosen date and be alerted if the payment does not go through.